Status: The Business Corporations Amendment Act came into force on May 31, 2022

 - Uses of these types of waivers will put Alberta on the leading edge of corporate legislation modernization in the country.

-Provide a larger timeframe for dissolved corporations to get back into business
+Provides a larger timeframe for dissolved corporations to get back into business

 - Expands the period to revive a dissolved corporation, from 5 to 10 years, and removes the current 5-year revival period for non-profit companies, societies, and cooperatives altogether.

-Reduce administrative burdens around approvals
+Reduces administrative burdens around approvals

 - Changes the shareholder approval threshold to two-thirds from a unanimous approval in the following carefully chosen situations: